 If exhibited, the object label should include the following credit line: "Phoebe A. Hearst Museum of Anthropology, University of California, Berkeley" accompanied by the object’s catalog number.

 Objects may be photographed for use within the exhibition space itself or for Condition Reports.
 Permission for any other use, such as a publication (see below), or printed or electronic promotional materials, must be received in writing from the PAHMA.
 If the Borrower receives permission to make photographs for the purpose of an electronic or print publication or publicity, the PAHMA requests one set of labeled photos for its records.
 Photography by the general public is allowed.
 The use of a flash is not allowed.
 Subjecting objects to any artificial or natural light beyond that agreed upon for display purposes, requires separate permission from the Hearst Museum.

-Following consideration by the loan review committee and approval by the Director, the requestor will be provided with an invoice for administrative fees, and a preliminary estimate of related costs.
+Following consideration by the loan review committee, the requestor will be provided with an invoice for administrative fees, and a preliminary estimate of related costs.

 Please visit the Fees for Loans from the Museum page for information.

 Should the Borrower cancel a loan request after a cost, such as conservation, has been incurred by the PAHMA on behalf of the Borrower, the Borrower is responsible for that cost.
 In addition, once a formal loan request has been received from a non-University of California Borrower, and review by PAHMA staff has begun, if the loan request is cancelled, withdrawn or postponed indefinitely by the Borrower, a Loan Request Cancellation Fee of $500 will be charged to the prospective Borrower.

 The PAHMA reserves the right to recall the loan for any reason, and requires return of the loan within three weeks.